 4. Consider your shelter

 Even if you plan on sleeping outside under the stars, make sure you have a good tent in case you want a quick respite from the heat, sun, or mosquitoes.
-We're not talking your average pop up beach tent.
-You want a normal camping tent.
+We're not talking your typical beach tent (even the best pop up beach tent ain't gonna cut it!).
+You want a normal camping tent (depending on the size of your group I'd suggest a 3 person tent for the best balance of size and comfort) and you'd be smart to invest in some dedicated tent stakes for sand if you want a solid pitch.
 Consider bringing a collapsible sun shelter in addition to a tent, particularly if the forecast is steamy.

 5. Stay away from the dunes